Quality Improvement in Hospice Care

 Step 1: Identify areas where improvement is needed

-The first step is discovering areas of need within the organization.
-QI leaders collect, track, and analyze data, for example, patient adverse events.
+• The first step is discovering areas of need within the organization.
+QI leaders collect, track, and analyze data, such as adverse patient events.
 From the data, the team can identify areas of need and prioritize the areas based on patient care and safety needs.
 The areas should lead to measurable results.

 Step 2: Design a QI project

-After identifying focus areas, leaders should create a QI project, also termed “performance improvement project.”
-In this project, plans for improvement should be outlined by identifying how important the problem is, how it will impact patients, and if there is enough internal support to respond to the problem.
-Problem causes and contributing factors should be considered as well (this is referred to as “root analysis”).
+• After identifying focus areas, leaders should create a QI project called “performance improvement project.”
+In this project, plans for improvement should be outlined by determining how significant the problem is, how it will impact patients, and if there is enough internal support to respond to the problem.
+Problem causes and contributing factors should also be considered (this is referred to as “root analysis”).
 Most importantly, leaders should ensure that the project supports the mission and values of the organization.

 Step 3: Establish a QI team

 Establishing a great QI team involves consulting the right people.
-The team should include representatives from every department or discipline involved in the identified problem areas.
-A QI program representative should be designated.
+The team should include representatives from every department or discipline involved in the identified problem areas, and a QI program representative should be designated.

 Step 4: Setting goals